V7 III IS THE THIRD GENERATION OF THE BEST LOVED MOTO GUZZI, CRAFTED WITH SKILL AND KNOW-HOW AS ALWAYS IN MANDELLO

 V7 III ROUGH

-V7 III RACER
+V7 III RACER 10TH ANNIVERSARY

 MOTO GUZZI MIA CONNECTS V7 III TO THE WORLD

+The Bluetooth connection allows you to simultaneously view five parameters of your choice at a time, selected from a vast menu and including the speedometer, rev counter, instant power, instant torque, instant and average fuel consumption, average speed and battery voltage, longitudinal acceleration and extended trip computer.
+The “Eco Ride” feature helps to limit fuel consumption and to maintain eco-compatible riding conduct, providing a brief assessment of the results obtained during the trip.
 You can record trip information and review it on your computer or directly on your smartphone, analysing the route taken, viewing the vehicle operating parameters point by point.
 The system also allows you to easily locate your vehicle when you park in a strange place, automatically saving the position where it was switched off.
-MOTO GUZZI MIA includes the “Grip Warning” function which replicates the indications on traction control operation and alerts you in the event of excessive use of available traction.
+MOTO GUZZI MIA includes the “Grip Warning” function that replicates the indications on traction control operation for maximum visibility, and alerts you in the event of excessive use of available traction.
 Thanks to the synergistic use of gyroscopes and the information coming from the direct connection with the vehicle electronics, the smartphone becomes a sophisticated instrument to measure the lean angle in turns.

 ORIGINAL MOTO GUZZI ACCESSORIES: A WIDER AND WIDER RANGE